Security in dwellings is covered in part Q of building regulations – Download Approved Document Q here

 - Parallel opening windows

-- Top and side hng projected windows
+- Top and side-hung projected windows

 - Fully reversible windows

-- Fixed casements
+- Fixed casement windows

-- Double opening windows
+- Double-opening windows

 - Tilt and turn windows